h3rald/h3rald/contents/articles/hastysite.md

 ### Mustache Template Engine

 Like with lightweight markup languages, there are tons of different template engines out there.
 Some can be used together with code, Other are logic-less...
-Mustache is one of the oldest logic-less template engine, often emulated and improved upon.
+[Mustache](http://mustache.github.io) is one of the oldest logic-less template engine, often emulated and improved upon.
+There are several implementation of Mustache in different languages, and luckily there's also one for Nim: [Moustachu](https://github.com/fenekku/moustachu).